Skip to main content

 Regular Review Process

-1. Weekly: Review new and growing topics
+1. Weekly: Review new and growing topics, check journey patterns

-2. Monthly: Analyze topic trends and correlations
+2. Monthly: Analyze topic trends and journey correlations

-3. Quarterly: Assess impact of topic-driven decisions
+3. Quarterly: Assess impact of insights-driven decisions

 4. Annually: Review overall analytics strategy and goals